Th3G0df4th3xr/007-TheBond/README.md

 6. **Email Lookup**
    - Check if an email address has been involved in any data breaches using the Have I Been Pwned API.
+7. **Global Access**
+   - Now you can Run the Script from anywhere using the Linux OS
 ## Disclaimer

 **Disclaimer:** Deadshot0x7 will not be responsible if you misuse the script.
 By using the script, you acknowledge that you will be responsible for any loss you incur.